Scottish Trust Deeds

 Common questions about protected trust deeds

-Is a trust deed the same as an IVA?
+Is a protected trust deed the same as an IVA?

 No. A protected trust deed is a Scottish insolvency process.
-IVAs apply in England, Wales and Northern Ireland.
-Scotland has its own debt solutions, including protected trust deeds, the Debt Arrangement Scheme and sequestration.
+IVAs are used in England, Wales and Northern Ireland.
+Scotland has separate debt solutions, including protected trust deeds, DAS and sequestration.

 How long does a protected trust deed usually last?